DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

 ## Non convex optimization energy dispatch
 The selected code is a Python script that uses the Pyomo library to solve a non-convex optimization problem for energy dispatch.
 The goal is to minimize the total cost of energy production from various sources while meeting the demand and adhering to generation limits.

-First, the script imports necessary modules from Pyomo and Plotly.
+First, the script imports the necessary modules from Pyomo and Plotly.
 Pyomo is used for defining and solving the optimization model, while Plotly is used for visualizing the results.

 ```python
 from pyomo.environ import *